tsilva/curriculum-vitae/README.md

 - **Client**: Rocksauce Studios (through Toptal)
 - **Role**: Full-stack app development
 - **Platform**: iPhone (iOS)
-- **Technologies:** iOS, Objective-C, Parse, Javascript, Stripe, Apple Pay
+- **Technologies:** iOS, Objective-C, Parse, JavaScript, Stripe, Apple Pay

 TopShelf is an app that lets you order alcoholic beverages right from your phone and have them delivered quickly at your doorstep.